beigeworm/PoshCord-C2/README.md

 **FEATURES**

-**Custom Script**
+**Custom Scripting**

-You can add custom scripting in a secondary hosted file, change YOUR_OTHER_FILE_URL to another text file and add code to it, then in the original hosted file save it with 'customcommand' as the contents
+Edit the hosted file contents to any custom powershell script or command to run custom powershell.

 **Killswitch**